-We believe it is never too early to look into investments for children and grandchildren, especially when you take into consideration tuition increases.
-The fact is, paying for college is costly, but it’s also valuable to have a college degree in today’s world.
-Helping your child, or a child you know, afford their college education and all the costs associated, is imperative and the process can be easy to begin.
+The fact is, paying for college and other academic pursuits is costly.
+Helping your child, or a child you know, pay for his or her education and all the associated costs is thoughtful, and the process can be easy to begin.

 Coverdell Education Savings Account (ESA)

 Keep in mind, there’s an income eligibility limit applied to the person who contributes to the account that currently limits contributions to $2,000 per year, per child.
+Please read the Coverdell Education Savings Account disclosures.

 Uniform Gift to Minor Act (UGMA) & Uniform Transfers to Minors Act (UTMA)